 How a Business Charge Card Works

-Most business charge cards are required to be paid off every month, but some allow longer repayment periods (60 days or more).
+You must pay off most business charge cards every month, but some allow longer repayment periods (60 days or more).
 Instead of having an approved credit limit, you’ll have no preset spending limit, making it a high limit business card.
 You can spend as much as you need, as long as you pay your entire balance off every billing period.

 Because there is no preset spending limit, it’s impossible to calculate your credit utilization ratio.
-Your charge card balance will still be reported to the main credit reporting bureaus each billing period, even if they don’t affect your credit score.
+Your charge card balance will still be reported to the credit reporting bureaus each billing period, even if they don’t affect your credit score.
 Credit agencies will still evaluate other factors, including your payment history, which can help you build your business credit.

 If you have a small business credit card and pay it off in full every month, it would be similar to using a business charge card.
-With all things considered, if you can’t afford to pay off your balance in full monthly, then a charge card is not best for you.
+If you can’t afford to pay off your balance in full monthly, then a charge card is not best for you.
 Instead, a good card option would be a 0% APR business credit card.

 When Business Charge Cards Are Beneficial

 Business charge cards are designed for business owners with established companies and a steady cash flow.
 They are best for business owners who are well-qualified, can afford to pay off their balance in full every month, and want no preset spending limit.
-If you fall into these categories, a charge card can be an excellent way to finance your business purchases.
+If you fall into these categories, choosing a business charge card can be an excellent way to finance your business purchases.

 Business charge cards are beneficial for:

-- Business owners who are well-qualified: Typically, charge cards require business owners to have good to excellent personal credit scores (of at least 670) for approval.
+- Business owners who are well-qualified: Typically, you’ll need a personal credit score of 670 to get a business charge card.
 This is because of the no preset spending limit.
 If your personal credit score is below 670, consider a fair credit business credit card.